2018 Massachusetts PKAL Network Winter Meeting

 2- and 4-year colleges and universities are invited to send teams of up to four students at no charge.
 Faculty or staff from institutions with student attendees will meet with their student team at the conclusion of the meeting to review action plans and next steps for their student groups at the home campus.

-Click here to view the preliminary agenda.
+Click here to view the meeting schedule.

 Registration is online.
 Registration is $55 per person and includes breakfast and lunch.
 Registration is free for students, as well as for faculty and staff from Community Colleges.
-The registration deadline is December 15, 2017.